Department of Physics and Astronomy

 Generous Telescope Access for Astrophysics Majors

 At Agnes Scott, learning happens outside the classroom too.
 You can join the Society of Physics Students, which holds events and activities promoting physics to the campus and general public.
-Many students are involved in the Astronomy Club which hosts viewing parties and other activities throughout the year.

 What can I do with this degree?